Hives/airport-challenge-javascript/all-the-gory-details.md

 });
 ```

-This is in the section about spies, but maybe we can use the same syntax for our test?
+This is in the section about spies, and in the example `foo` is a spy, but maybe we can use the same syntax for our test?
 Let's rewrite our expectation like this:

 ```javascript
 expect(function() {